mbaumer/us_hep_funding/docs/_states/MI.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  570  NSF MPS grants, totalling  $180,696,815.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+570 NSF MPS grants, totalling $180,696,815.00

                                        Amount ($)
 Institution
 MICHIGAN STATE UNIVERSITY                91205826